MohamedWElteir/3D-model-in-cpp/README.md

 # 3D model done with OpenGL

 This project was developed as part of the Computer Graphics course at Alexandria University.
-It demonstrates the creation of a simple 3D graphics engine using OpenGL.
-The engine renders multiple pyramids with textures and allows basic transformations, such as translation and rotation.
+It demonstrates the creation of a simple 3D graphics model using OpenGL.
+The project renders multiple pyramids with textures and allows basic transformations, such as translation and rotation.

 ## Project Structure